Our Mission

 Doctor of Ministry students must be currently engaged in a ministerial vocation for admission to the program.
 As a result, traditional placement statistics are not kept for this program.
 Surveys of recent DMin graduates indicate that the degree has afforded them significant professional opportunities: new pastorates, teaching in the academy, denominational leadership positions, publishing for the church, new ministry careers, and the impetus to pursue other educational degrees (Ph.D., J.D., and MAMFT).

-All data presented above draws upon information used in reports to the Association of Theological Schools, the Southern Association of Colleges and Schools Commission on Colleges, and The Commission on Accreditation for Marriage and Family Therapy Education.
+All data presented above draws upon information used in reports to the Association of Theological Schools, the Southern Association of Colleges and Schools Commission on Colleges, and Commission on Accreditation for Marriage and Family Therapy Education.